marianol/6502Emu/docs/user-guide.md

 ### Memory Manipulation

-The CLI provides commands to directly write to memory:
+The CLI provides commands to directly write to and read from memory:

 ```bash
 # Write multiple bytes at once